Documentation

 Brew thermostat

-In order to make uninstallation of the brew thermostat as well of installation of the thermocouple easier, it’s recommended to loosen the steam valve assembly and unscrew the group head from the case so you’re able to tilt the boiler assembly.
+In order to make uninstallation of the brew thermostat as well of installation of the thermocouple easier, it’s required to loosen the steam valve assembly and unscrew the group head from the case so you’re able to tilt the boiler assembly.
+It’s recommended to remove the steam knob and steam wand to gain even more space.

 By tilting the boiler you can easily access the brew thermostat, unscrew it and bridge the connections BT.A and BT.B with the small red jumper.

 Now that the brew thermostat is removed from the boiler you can screw in the M4 thermocouple into the boiler.
-Be careful to rotate the wire as you screw it in and only fasten it hand tight.
-The thermocouple can easily be damaged.
+Be careful to rotate the wire (folding the wire cautiously helps) as you screw it in and only fasten it hand tight.
+The thermocouple can easily break off during the screwing process if not handled with care.
+It is advised to connect the thermocouple at the end of the installation to the PCB.

 Steam thermostat